djangocon/2023.djangocon.eu/_pages/organisers.md

   <section class="section-pad">
     <div class="row column">
       <p class="lead">
         There is no "I" in DjangoCon EU.
         Thank you to all our volunteers who make DjangoCon EU happen!
       </p>
       <div
         class="row small-up-1 smedium-up-2 medium-up-3 large-up-4 organizers">
-      {% for organizer in site.organizers %}
+      {% for organizer in site.organisers %}
         {% unless organizer.hidden %}
           <div
             class="column column-block">